-First of all I would like everyone to know that this is an 100% impartial and unbiased review of the Mintos Marketplace.
+First of all, I would like everyone to know that this is a 100% impartial and unbiased review of the Mintos marketplace.

 What Is Mintos?

-Based in Latvia, Mintos is a peer-to-peer lending marketplace, which has been established in January 2015.
-It is a relatively young platform, and yet there are more than 136,000 registered investors with an average portfolio value of €4.750 already, with an overall investment of over EUR 2.5 Billion and interest paid to investors of €42.836.800 (as of June 2019).
+Based in Latvia, Mintos is a peer-to-peer lending marketplace, which was established in January 2015.
+It is a relatively young platform, and yet there are more than 136,000 registered investors with an average portfolio value of €4.750 already, with an overall investment of over EUR 3 Billion and interest paid to investors of €42.836.800 (as of June 2019).
 Such stellar growth can only be seen in very few other European platforms.

 Mintos is more than a common P2P lending platform; it is a marketplace for pre-funded loans.
 Instead of accepting borrowers and listing their own loans, they are working with several loan originators and list loans to the marketplace.
 This model allows investors to diversify the investments between several countries, loan types, and currencies.
 Loan shares are listed on the Mintos marketplace, where the minimum investment is €10 per loan and annual returns as high as 16%.

 My personal net return is 12,76%, which you can easily beat since rates have gone up a lot recently.
 Rates on Mintos have fluctuated quite a bit, but you could always get returns over 12%.
 Recently, rates have gone up significantly, and you can find plenty of loans yielding over 15% even.
 As time goes by, I am even more impressed with Mintos’s ability to keep on adding loans with such competitive returns.
 In the past couple of months, you can find loans from Mogo (One of the best originators) yielding 15% and even around 17% if you like a little more risk.

 A great way to boost your returns is to sign up for Mintos’s campaigns when available and direct your investments accordingly.